 Ramirez, M. G. & L. B. Fandino.
 (1996) Genetic variability and gene flow in Metepeira ventura (Araneae, Araneidae).
 Journal of Arachnology 24: 1-8.

-Ramirez, Martin G., "Genetic Variability and Gene Flow in Metepeira Ventura (Araneae, Araneidae)" (1996).
+Ramirez, Martina G., "Genetic Variability and Gene Flow in Metepeira Ventura (Araneae, Araneidae)" (1996).
 Biology Faculty Works.
 Paper 9.